Treatments

 - spironolactone

-- improve left ventricle function & antiviral for EBV
+- improve left ventricle function

 - not recommended for male patients